-When emotional intelligence first appeared to the masses, it served as the missing link in a peculiar finding: People with average IQs outperform those with the highest IQs 70 percent of the time.
+When emotional intelligence (EQ) first appeared to the masses, it served as the missing link in a peculiar finding: People with average IQs outperform those with the highest IQs 70% of the time.
 This anomaly threw a massive wrench into what many people had always assumed was the sole source of success—IQ.
-Decades of research now point to emotional intelligence as the critical factor that sets star performers apart from the rest of the pack.
+Decades of research now point to emotional intelligence as the most important factor that sets star performers apart from the rest of the pack.

 Personal competence comprises your self-awareness and self-management skills, which focus more on you individually than on your interactions with other people.
-Personal competence is your ability to stay aware of your emotions and manage your behavior and tendencies.
+The personal competence aspect of emotional intelligence is important because it’s your ability to stay aware of your emotions and manage your behavior and tendencies.

 - Self-awareness is your ability to accurately perceive your emotions and stay aware of them as they happen.

 - Self-management is your ability to use awareness of your emotions to stay flexible and positively direct your behavior.

 Social competence is made up of your social awareness and relationship management skills.
 It is your ability to understand other people’s behavior, moods and motives in order to respond effectively and improve the quality of your relationships.

 - Social awareness is your ability to accurately pick up on emotions in other people and understand what is really going on.

 - Relationship management is your ability to use awareness of your emotions and others’ emotions to manage interactions successfully.